How to Run a Content Audit on Your Competitors Site

 But noting how your competitor creates great content for their blog will give you an idea on how you can get great content for yours.

-3. What kind of Schema do they use?
+3. What kind of Schema do your competitors use?

 There are a few recommended Schema types that can be used within content: